PiHole hosted in the cloud? I recommend NextDNS

 Reaching PiHole from a smartphone.
 What are the options?

-PiHole seems designed with an assumption that it sits on your local network.
+PiHole seems designed with the assumption that it sits on your local network.
 It means that your mobile devices cannot use it when they connect to other networks.
 For example, if your smartphone uses your carrier’s cellular network, your Raspberry Pi is unreachable to you.
-In such a situation, you cannot use your customized DNS server, unless you build an even more elaborate setup, like VPN to your home network.
+In such a situation, you cannot use your customized DNS server, unless you build an even more elaborate setup, like a VPN to your home network.

 I got determined to set up a DNS server reachable both from my home and from my smartphone, workplace, or family home.
 At this point, I could think of three options: